skyliu10/CATestLogger/README.md

+# CA Test Logger
+This project is built off the open source extension User Test Logger.
+It extracts Computer Anxiety related HCI metrics tracked by User Test Logger and produces a Computer Anxiety results page once the HCI data logging has finished.
+Citation: Santana, V. F., and Silva, F. E. F. 2019.
+User Test Logger: An Open Source Browser Plugin for Logging and Reporting Local User Studies.
+In Proceedings of XXI International Conference on Human-Computer Interaction (HCII 2019).
+Springer.

+This version of the User Test Logger (called CA Test Logger) includes all the aspects of User Test Logger with the additions of a refresh button, a Computer Anxiety results page, and time stamps on the mouse plot.
+Below is information about User Test Logger and how to setup this extension.

 # User Test Logger

 Tooling user studies tasks is fundamental to reduce the burden of evaluators, practitioners, facilitators, and observers during user interface (UI) evaluations.
 However, available tools for collecting detailed data (i.e., beyond clicks streams) are paid or have a complex setup.
 In this context, we propose a general-purpose web browser plugin for Firefox to be used in local user studies.
 It provides detailed data logging, log download, and reporting features.
 The tool is freely available so that Human-Computer Interaction (HCI) practitioners can use it as a core tool for empirical evaluations or additional data source in mixed methods evaluations.